gcallah/BookReviews/jones.md

 and not engage in "free thinking," how could he avoid the conclusion that the founders of the Anglican church were wrong in not accepting the doctrines of the Catholic Church and asserting their own right to "free thinking" at its expense?
-In fact, is embrace of passive obedience cost him preferment on some occasions, as critics rightly saw that it could be used to challenge the legitimacy of the house of Hanover.
+In fact, his embrace of passive obedience cost him preferment on some occasions, as critics rightly saw that it could be used to challenge the legitimacy of the house of Hanover.
 And, as Jones notes, his position on church authority was condemned by contemporaries as a "threat to the liberty from